wwarthen/RomWBW/Source/Doc/Hardware.md

 ### ZZRCC Z280 CPU Module (RAM)

-todo need to clarify the differences in the RAM vs STD versions
+ROMless boot, HBIOS is loaded from disk at boot, there is no effective ROM, only 512KB RAM.

-ROMless boot -- HBIOS is loaded from disk at boot
+The MD ROM driver is disabled for this build.

 * Creator: Bill Shen
 * Retrobrew Wiki: [ZZRCC, a SBC for RC2014 based on Z280](https://www.retrobrewcomputers.org/doku.php?id=builderpages:plasmo:zzrcc)